valeriobasile/PersEval/README.md

 ## A Library for Perspectivist Classification Evaluation

-**PersEval** is the first library for the evaluation of perspectivist classification models, developed to streamline the current fragmented perspectivist evaluation practices with a new unified framework.
+**PersEval** is a library for the evaluation of perspectivist classification models, developed to streamline the current fragmented perspectivist evaluation practices with a new unified framework.

-The framework is presented in paper [PersEval: A Framework for Perspectivist Classification Evaluation](https://aclanthology.org/2025.emnlp-main.1137), accepted at the main trak of **EMNLP 2025**.
+The framework is presented in the paper [PersEval: A Framework for Perspectivist Classification Evaluation](https://aclanthology.org/2025.emnlp-main.1137), accepted at the main track of **EMNLP 2025**.

 ## 📝 Abstract
 Data perspectivism goes beyond majority vote label aggregation by recognizing various perspectives as legitimate ground truths.